ggumieniak/Quit/README.md

 Apps which helps you to track your milestones when you're dropping some addiction.
 It allows you to:
 * Add/delete new addiction
 * Track your duration since drop addiction
+* Track saved money each addiction
 * Saves data to local storage
-* Make notification about milestones
+* Acquiring notification about milestones
 * Able to edit current addiction trackers